Back to Blogs

 Different AI systems may weigh sources differently.
 Some may lean more heavily on Reddit, LinkedIn, review sites, directories, official documentation, editorial coverage, or community discussion.
 The right source strategy depends on your audience, category, and prompt set.

-The practical move: identify where your buyers are likely to ask questions, then study which sources those systems cite for the prompts that matter to your category.
+The practical move: Identify where your buyers are likely to ask questions, then study which sources those systems cite for the prompts that matter to your category.

 A modern backlink is not just a link.
 It is a trusted source saying the right thing about you in language a machine can understand.

 Getting cited is good.
+Getting chosen is better.

 If an AI assistant cites your company but sends the buyer to a vague product page, a gated PDF, a generic resource center, or a demo form with no context, you may have won the citation and lost the buyer.
+That is a very B2B way to lose.

 The AI-assisted buyer may arrive after several research sessions.
 They may already understand the category.
 They may have compared you to competitors.
 They may have explored objections, implementation risks, pricing considerations, and alternatives.
 They may be closer to a decision than your lead scoring model realizes.

-Call this an AQL: an AI Qualified Lead.
+Call this an AQL: AI Qualified Lead.

 An AQL does not need to be shoved into an early-stage nurture stream.
 They need the next useful step.
 That might be a comparison guide, pricing explainer, ROI calculator, readiness assessment, technical evaluation checklist, relevant customer story, migration guide, use-case demo path, buyer committee guide, or “how to make the business case” page.